1996 - One Nation, Volume 2 (Second sessions)

 10. Don't Sleep feat.
 Lil' Big (A.M.W.), Napoleon, Kadafi, Kastro & Nutt-So / Daz & Chicago Craig

 • 1996/08/10.
 This song is said to have been recorded for Nutt-So solo album but it was finally not in the Betrayal released album (four years later).
 There is a remix made by GO Twice, with Edi instead of Lil'Big, its music sounds great but it doesn't always fit well with the verses and has probably been made circa 1997-1999.
-Lil' Big was a regular partner of Nutt-So and his group Street Thugs (cf. Not To Be Fucked With).
-But his group American Most Wanted was in itself a well known group in the West Coast, the released two albums in 90 and in 95.
+Lil' Big was a regular partner of Nutt-So and his group Street Thugs (cf. Not To Be Fucked With) and recorded also two songs for MC Hammer shelved Death Row album Too Tight.
+But his group American Most Wanted was in itself a well known group in the Bay Area, who released two albums in 90 (Criminals) and in 95 (The Real Mobb, published in Shot records, label hold by D-Shot of The Click, credited as executive producer).

 11. One Day At A Time (Spice 1 Remix) feat.
 LP, Spice 1 & Headstrong (chorus) / Hen Gee

-• 1996/08/29 - (?) (guests added).
+• 1996/08/29 (~) - 09-12 (?) (guests added).
 Recorded at Ice-T's home studio.
 It is said that the guests gave their verses after Pac's death...
-So the demo with Pac solo (with alternate vocals) could be the real original, awaiting for Outlawz verses or for One Nation guests : E-40 & The Click ?
+So the demo with Pac solo (with alternate vocals) is the real original, awaiting for Outlawz verses or for One Nation guests : E-40 & The Click ?
 Outkast & The Goodie Mob ?
-Hen-Gee was known for his album Brothers with Evil-E in 1991.
+Ice-T himself ?
+Hen-Gee is known for his album Brothers with DJ Evil-E in 1991.
 In 1996, he was producing for Ice-T and Spice 1.
-Spice 1 pretends to have recorded the song with Pac very few time before Las Vegas shooting.
+Spice 1 pretends to have recorded the song with Pac very short time before Las Vegas shooting...
 So maybe he was with 2Pac the 29th at Ice-T's home.
+Or more likely Spice 1 was confusing with "Fortune & Fame" recorded the 20th of August... but maybe he recorded his verse for the song before the death of 2Pac, who knows ?
+Nothing in his lyrics seem to reflect the death of 2Pac, but he's also speaking in the intro like if the song was already aimed for his album...

 • Samples :